1992 Indianapolis 500

+The 1992 Indianapolis 500 (officially known as the 76th Annual Indianapolis 500-Mile Race) was a United States Auto Club (USAC) open-wheel race that was held at the Indianapolis Motor Speedway in Speedway, Indiana, on Sunday, May 24, 1992, before 400,000 spectators.
+It was the 76th running of the Indianapolis 500 and the 35th under USAC sanctioning.
+It counted as the fourth race of IndyCar's 1992 PPG Indy Car World Series and the sole race of USAC's 1991–92 USAC Gold Crown Championship.

-The 76th Indianapolis 500 was held at the Indianapolis Motor Speedway in Speedway, Indiana, on Sunday, May 24, 1992.
-The race is famous for the fierce battle in the closing laps, as race winner Al Unser Jr. held off second place Scott Goodyear for the victory by 0.043 seconds, the closest finish in Indy history.
+The race is famous for the fierce battle in the closing laps, as race winner Al Unser Jr. held off second place Scott Goodyear for the victory by 0.043 seconds, the second-closest finish in Indy history.
 Unser Jr. became the first second-generation driver to win the Indy 500, following in the footsteps of his father Al Unser Sr. He also became the third member of the famous Unser family to win the race.
 A race-record ten former winners were in the starting lineup, and with Unser a first time winner, by day's end the field totaled eleven.
+Lyn St. James became the second female driver to qualify for the Indianapolis 500 (after Janet Guthrie).
+She finished 11th, the only rookie running at the finish, and was voted Rookie of the Year.

 Cold temperatures and high winds turned the race into a crash-filled, marathon day.
 The tone for the race was set early when pole position winner Roberto Guerrero spun out and crashed on the parade lap.
 The race was dominated by Michael Andretti in the debut of the Ford-Cosworth XB engine.
-Andretti led 160 laps and was 30 seconds out in front when his fuel pump suddenly failed with eleven laps to go.
+Andretti grabbed the lead at the start from 6th starting position on the grid.
+He led 160 of the first 189 laps and was 30 seconds out in front when his fuel pump suddenly failed with eleven laps to go.
+Andretti's car coasted to a stop and he placed 13th.